Hidden Cyclades Islands 2026: 7 Escapes Most Tourists Never Find

 Can I rent a car?

-Folegandros and Sikinos very scenic, limited logistics support.
+Folegandros and Sikinos are incredibly scenic, though local logistics support is limited.

 Which is easiest for a first hidden-island trip?